How Long Can You Operate a Business Without a License? Risks & Consequences

 Fines and Penalties

 Failure to comply with the licensing requirements of your state government or local authority can subject you to expensive fines and penalties.
-The exact amount of the penalties depends on the nature of offense and several other factors.
+The exact amount of the penalties depends on the nature of the offense and several other factors.

 For instance, the fine for missing a renewal deadline is likely to be less than the fine for operating a business without a license for several years.
 Similarly, a freelancer working from home without a license may be subject to a small fine, whereas a large company operating without proper licenses and permits may be subject to huge fines and may face charges from local and federal authorities.